louiskhenghao/react-native-hook-form-view/README.md

 #### Custom styling

-Please be aware that if you specified any style for particular view just like example below, it will actually overwrite the default styling.
+Please be aware that if you specified any style for particular view just like example below, it will actually overwrite its default styling.

 ```TypeScript
 import { NativeFormViewProvider } from 'react-native-hook-form-view';